fborello-lambda/prometheus_grafana/README.md

 To test the dashboard, you can open Grafana in your preferred web browser with: http://localhost:3001/login.
 Login with the credentials (`admin`/`admin`), go to the `Dashboards` section and open the `Transactions DEMO` dashboard.

-he panels will be blank.
+The panels will be blank.
 To populate them with data, we can send some information to the API:

 ```sh
 watch -n 1 'curl -s -X POST http://localhost:3000/transact -H "Content-Type: application/json" -d '\''{"operation": "reada", "id": 4, "value": 100.50}'\'